 Why Instacart shoppers get deactivated: The top reasons

-If you need to cancel during the delivery process, it’s best to contact support and have them cancel it for you.
+Your account can be immediately put under review for 24 hours if you cancel an order after checkout.
+If you need to cancel during the delivery process, it’s best to contact support and have a chat agent cancel it for you.

 Instacart may disable your account if a customer makes a serious complaint about you.
-For example, a customer might complain about an argument, fight, confrontation, or some other inappropriate behavior.
+For example, a customer might complain about an argument, fight, confrontation, unwanted contact, or inappropriate behavior.

 Failing a background check